TheDoctor0/WebDevShell/README.md

 - `path` is a location where your command will be executed.
 You can add any path here or set it to `changeable` so there will be option to insert path every time you execute that command.
 If no path is defined, command will be executed in project root directory.

-### Installation:
-Use Package Controller or create a the directory `WebDevShell` in your Sublime Text Packages directory with source code from this repository.

-### Usage:
-Press `Cmd + Shift + P` for the dropdown command list, search for `WebDevShell ` and pick your command.
-You can alternatively use `Tools/WebDevShell...` menu item.

-### Notes:
-You may need insert in Sublime Text user settings `"show_panel_on_build": true` or use `Tools/Build Results/Show Build Results` menu item for view results.

-By default `"override_panel_settings" : true` in WebDevShell settings enables a mechanism forcing to show panel, but I don't guarantee it works on all versions.